Elite Motorsport: 2020–2021

-2022
+2022–2024

 For the 2022 GB3 season, Tom Lebbon remained with Elite Motorsport.
 The team signed James Hedley and John Bennett for remaining two cars.
 Later, James Hedley switched to JHR Developments from the fifth round.
 Ayato Iwasaki joined Elite Motorsport for the final round.

-2023

-For the GB3 campaign, the team signed Oliver Stewart and McKenzy Cresswell, while Ayato Iwasaki remained with Elite Motorsport for a full season.
+In 2023, the team signed Oliver Stewart and McKenzy Cresswell for the GB3 campaign, while Ayato Iwasaki remained with Elite Motorsport for a full season.
 However, Patrick Heuzenroeder replaced Ayato Iwasaki for the last two rounds.

-2024

-In GB3, the team signed Jarrod Waberski and Hugo Schwarze, while retaining McKenzy Cresswell.

-Under partnership with Entire Race Engineering, the team competed in GT4 European Series, fielding two McLaren Artura GT4s.
+In 2024 GB3 season, the team signed Jarrod Waberski and Hugo Schwarze, while retaining McKenzy Cresswell.
+The team also competed in GT4 European Series under partnership with Entire Race Engineering, fielding two McLaren Artura GT4s.

-2025
+2025–2026

+Elite Motorsport's Flynn Jackes in the Hungaroring's pit lane during the 2025 GB3 Championship.

 For the GB3 campaign, the team signed Will Macintyre and two Filipina drivers: Bianca Bustamante and Flynn Jackes.
-Midway through the season, Macintyre was forced to step away from racing following diagnoses of lung and brain cancer.
-He had won a race and scored two podiums.
+Midway through the season, Macintyre was forced to step away from racing following diagnoses of lung and brain cancer, having won a race and scored two podiums.
 For the final round, Elite Motorsport promoted Isaac Phelps from its GB4 outfit to replace Macintyre.

-Elite Motorsport with driver Flynn Jackes in the pit lane at Hungaroring during the 2025 GB3 Championship season.

 Elite Motorsport also made its International GT Open debut, having purchased a Ferrari 296 GT3 in September 2024.
 In its debut season, Elite Motorsport signed Tom Emson and Tom Lebbon.
 Meanwhile, the team also competed in GT4 European Series, fielding Josh Rattican and McKenzy Cresswell in a McLaren Artura GT4.

-In GB4, Ary Bansal won the Drivers' championship, driving for Elite Motorsport.
+In 2025 GB4 Championship, Ary Bansal won the Drivers' championship, driving for Elite Motorsport.
 The team also won the Teams' championship, ending KMR Sport's winning streak from 2022 to 2024.

+For 2026, Elite Motorsport entered GB3 with Flynn Jackes, Kyuho Lee and Kirill Kutskov; GT4 European Series with a three-car entry using McLaren Artura GT4s; as well as International GT Open with Tom Emson and Tom Lebbon.